|

 Beit Shofarot, translated "Tent of Shofars",

-is a Messianic Congregation, led by Yossi Wentz, that meets in
+is a Messianic Congregation, led by Rabbi Yossi, that meets in

 Salisbury, NC.
 Beit Shofarot had their 2nd Seder for 2009